 You’ll love it when it’s done at the salon.
 But when you go home and wash it, it’ll look different.

 “You need to spend time doing your hair at home.
 You must have the correct products to protect your mane and make it healthier,” Yardley states.

-Purple shampoo removes warmth from your hair, so stay away from it if you opt to keep the warm tones.
-Exposure to direct sunlight is also a no-no as it adds unwarranted false warmth to your tresses.
+Purple shampoo removes warmth from your hair, so stay away if you keep the warm tones.
+Exposure to direct sunlight is also a no-no, as it adds unwarranted false warmth to your tresses.